 When compared to top-quality civilian graduate programs, the most striking difference at the war colleges is in rigor.
-Former Chairman of the Joint Chiefs of Staff General Martin E. Dempsey emphasized this point when he rewrote the NDU mission statement in 2011.3 Graduate
+Former Chairman of the Joint Chiefs of Staff General Martin E. Dempsey emphasized this point when he rewrote the NDU mission statement in 2011.
+Graduate students at top civilian colleges progress through a stressful program with high admissions standards.
+These programs require lengthy papers; frequent, graded presentations; and heavy reading, and they have demanding professors.
+In general, the war college experience does not.
+Students in these civilian programs may be significantly younger than war college students, despite the intensity of the programs and the advanced nature of the material covered.
+Yet the demands placed on them are significantly more stringent.

-2 Joan Johnson-Freese, Ellen Haring, and Marybeth Ulrich, "The Counter-Productive 'Sea of Sameness' in PME," Joint Force Quarterly 74 (3rd Quarter 2014): 59.
+Joan Johnson-Freese, Ellen Haring, and Marybeth Ulrich, "The Counter-Productive 'Sea of Sameness' in PME," Joint Force Quarterly 74 (3rd Quarter 2014): 59.

-3 Joint Chiefs of Staff (JCS), National Defense University Policy, Chairman of Instruction (CJCSI) 1801.01C (Washington, DC: JCS, September 2011).
+Joint Chiefs of Staff (JCS), National Defense University Policy, Chairman of Instruction (CJCSI) 1801.01C (Washington, DC: JCS, September 2011).